Dre Campbell Farm

 Using Boiling Water to Kill Weeds: All You Need To Know

-People have been using boiling water to kill weeds since the first patent was made official way back in the 1880s.
-It’s not really a new thing.
+People have been using boiling water to kill weeds for centuries.
+It’s not a new practice.

 And since water naturally flows down into the ground of its own accord, it’s the easiest method for reaching the roots.
 That, of course, is compared to air, which usually rises first, thus negating some of the heat energy.

 Does boiling water kill weeds?
 Yes, it does.
-Best of all, it’s an excellent alternative to Roundup since pure hot water contains no chemicals, and you can get it for free!
+It’s an excellent alternative to Roundup since pure hot water contains no chemicals, and it’s free!

 Hot Water for Weed Control

 Plants are delicate, which is one reason boiling water works so well.
-For small gardens, sidewalks, and between block paving, it’s the perfect natural weed killer, and it’s entirely non-toxic.
+It’s the perfect natural weed killer for small gardens, sidewalks, and between block paving, and it’s entirely non-toxic.

 Attire